Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Higgs Sector in the LRIS

-where $Z^Z$ is the neutral gauge bosons mixing matrix, given in Eqs.~(\ref{zzamixing}) and (\ref{zzmixing}).
-From this definition, one finds that $Z^{Z}_{22}$ and $Z^Z_{32}$ are of order ${\cal O}(10^{-2})$, while $Z^{H}_{12} \lsim1$ (as shown in Fig.~\ref{h1h2mix}), hence the coupling $g_{h'ZZ}$ is typically much smaller than the coupling $g_{h'hh}$.
-Accordingly, probing $h'$ through its $ZZ$-decay channel may not be a promising, as it will be illustrated in the next section.
+where $Z^Z$ is the neutral gauge bosons mixing matrix, given in Eq.~(\ref{zzpamix}).
+We fix the gauge couplings as follows: $g_L=g_R=g_2=0.663,~g_{BL}=0.422$, the electroweak VEV as $v=246~\text{GeV}$, and the Weinberg angle as $s_w^2=0.230$~\cite{Tanabashi:2018oca}.
+In addition, the scale of LR symmetry breaking is fixed by $v_R=6400~\text{GeV}$ as given in Table~\ref{Bnchmrkpnts}.
+Finally, the scalar potential parameters $\alpha_i$, $\lambda_i$ and $\rho_1$ are varied within the above mentioned ranges in Eq.~(\ref{fixpar}).
+Also, one can show that the coupling $g_{h'ZZ}$ is typically smaller than the coupling $g_{h'hh}$.
+Therefore, probing $h'$ through its $ZZ$-decay channel may not be promising, as it will be illustrated in the next section.
+In Table~\ref{Bnchmrkpnts}, we fix the three benchmark points and their corresponding Higgs spectrum which are used in the LHC simulation analysis in Sec.~\ref{higgssearch}, while Table~\ref{Bnchmrkpntsmxzh} exhibits their corresponding neutral $CP$-even Higgs mixing.